stolostron/multiclusterhub-operator/README.md

 kubectl annotate mch <mch-name> mch-pause=false --overwrite
 ```

 Developer image overrides can be added by specifiying a configmap containing the overrides in the MCH resource.
-The configmap must be in the same namesapce as the MCH resource.
+The configmap must be in the same namespace as the MCH resource.
 This is done by creating a configmap from a new [manifest](https://github.com/open-cluster-management/pipeline/tree/2.1-integration/snapshots).
-A developer use this to override any 1 or all images.
+A developer may use this to override any 1 or all images.

 ```bash
 kubectl create configmap <my-config> --from-file=docs/manifest-example.json